-- 1. Generally.
-The regulations of this article shall be administered and enforced by building official/zoning administrator. - 2.
-Violations.
-It shall be unlawful for any person to erect, construct, enlarge, alter, repair, move, use or maintain any sign in the city, or cause or permit the same to be done, contrary to or in violation of any of the standards and regulations of this article.
-Any such violation, including the failure to remove a sign when directed under the authority of this article, shall constitute a misdemeanor punishable in accordance with section 1-8 of the Owosso Code of Ordinances.
+- (a) Generally.
+The regulations of this chapter shall be administered and enforced by building official/zoning administrator. - (b) Violations.
+It shall be unlawful for any person to erect, construct, enlarge, alter, repair, move, use or maintain any sign in the city, or cause or permit the same to be done, contrary to or in violation of any of the standards and regulations of this chapter.
+Any such violation, including the failure to remove a sign when directed under the authority of this chapter, shall constitute a misdemeanor punishable in accordance with section 1-8 of the Owosso Code of Ordinances.